Last Updated: October 23, 2020

 Please review your settings to control and limit the types of User Content and messages you receive from SU.
 If you are participating in our Mighty Network community, you can also update your notifications settings.

 If you buy any Services, you agree to pay the applicable fees and taxes.
-Paid Services will be subject to additional invoice, payment and refund terms and conditions presented to you at the point of sale.
+Paid Services may be subject to additional invoice(s), payment and refund terms and conditions presented to you at the point of sale.

 The Services features may include messaging and sharing content that you provide, such as information about you, your activities with SU, written information and commentary about SU or relevant third party content, photos, video files, audio files, and other materials (“User Content”).
 You agree that SU is not obligated to publish any User Content and may remove it in its sole discretion, without notice.
 SU is not responsible for examining or evaluating User Content or the accuracy of any materials you or others post.